USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

 } |

-Select-Object FriendlyName, Manufacturer, Categories, KeyLastWriteTimestamp
+Select FriendlyName, Manufacturer, Categories, KeyLastWriteTimestamp

-Adjust the allowlist to your environment.
+Tune the allowlist to your environment.

 Bluetooth pairing history#

-Identifying counterfeit / unknown devices#
+Identifying counterfeit or unknown devices#

 Limits and caveats#